rafael-santiago/hefesto/COMPILING.md

 In order to build Hefesto from the first time you need to use the "src/build.sh" or the "src/build.bat"

-If you're on Linux/FreeBSD use: ./build.shIf you're on Windows use: build.bat
+If you're on Linux/FreeBSD use: ./build.sh

+If you're on Windows use: build.bat

 The both commands will compile and linking the application, it will run the tests and so use the Hefesto to install the Hefesto ;)